jkillisch/quickVP/README.md

 )
 ```

-Additionally, some global information must be set to call the function quickVP:
+Additionally, global information about the study must be passed to the function quickVP:

 ```{r}
 # The confirmations will be created here: